sap-tutorials/abap-core-development/tutorials/abap-dev-adt-mcp-server-tools/abap-dev-adt-mcp-server-tools.md

 ## Exercise 1.3: Verify the ADT MCP Tools in your coding agent
 [^Top of page](#)

-> Open your coding agent in agent mode and confirm that the ADT MCP tools are loaded and available.
+> Open the **Chat** view of your coding agent in agent mode and confirm that the ADT MCP tools are loaded and available.

 <details>
   <summary>🔵 Click to expand!</summary>